FairRootGroup/FairMQ/README.md

 are communicating through message passing.
 FairMQ does not only allow the user to use different transport but also to mix them; i.e: A Device can communicate using different transport on different channels at the same time.
 Device execution is modelled as a simple state machine that shapes the integration points for the user task.
 Devices also incorporate a plugin system for runtime configuration and control.
-Next to the provided devices and plugins (e.g. [DDS](https://github.com/FairRootGroup/DDS)) the user can extened FairMQ by developing his own plugins to integrate his devices with external configuration and control services.
+Next to the provided devices and plugins (e.g. [DDS](https://github.com/FairRootGroup/DDS)) the user can extend FairMQ by developing his own plugins to integrate his devices with external configuration and control services.

 FairMQ has been developed in the context of its mother project [FairRoot](https://github.com/FairRootGroup/FairRoot) -